TechRandom/Massive-LED-Wall/README.md

 Written Instructions:

-Download and extract the ZIP file somewhere easy to find.
+Click the green "Code" button, then "Download Zip".
+Extract the ZIP file somewhere easy to find.

 To use LMCSHD, open the LMCSHD_TechRandom_Release folder and run "LMCSHD.exe".
 You can right click the executable and create a shortcut for easy access, just don't remove the .exe file